Collin County Juvenile Sex Crime Defense Lawyers

 clothing, with the anus, breast, or any part of the genitals of a person.

-- Indecency with a child by exposure – A person commits this offense when they expose their anus or any part of the genitals to a child or cause the child to expose their own anus or any part of their genitals in order to sexually arouse or gratify any person’s sexual desires.
+- Indecency with a child by exposure – A person commits this offense when they expose their anus or any part of the genitals to a child or cause the child to expose their own anus or any part of their genitals to arouse or gratify any person’s sexual desires sexually.

 Legal Issues in Juvenile Sex Crime Cases